Annual Declaration and Notification of Practice Renewal Forms

 - Additional Members with special knowledge may be co-opted as necessary

-5.3 In addition to standard requirements, the committee may apply special conditions on the ex-registrant’s practice, if re-accreditation is too approved.
+5.3 In addition to standard requirements, the committee may apply special conditions on the ex-registrant’s practice if restoration of membership is approved.

 5.4 An ex-registrant can make one application for re-registration in any 12 month period.